 Pema Chodron describes this aspiration practice as “one at the beginning, and one at the end.”
 In the morning, she makes an aspiration for the day.
 For example, “May I not speak or act out of anger.”
 Keep it simple.
 Then, in the evening, she reviews the day.
 If you are like me, then you might not have a perfect aspiration track record for the day.
 Chodron anticipates that (must be common!) by encouraging us to rejoice if we remember our aspiration even once during the day.
 And if we forgot it completely, then we can rejoice that we have the capacity to be aware of that!

 Thich Nhat Hanh describes the Buddhist practice of “beginning anew.”
 Beginning anew is a determination not to repeat the mistakes of the past, a commitment to living in mindfulness.
 It reminds me of the Christian concept of reconciliation, or the Jewish concept of atonement.
 Honestly acknowledging our past frees us to begin anew.
 Each time we make this vow to ourselves, transformation occurs immediately.
 We can renew this intention as often as we feel the need to unburden our hearts and start fresh.

 I like the theme of rejoicing in our effort rather than scolding ourselves for our imperfection.
-What a pleasant way to end the day.
+What a pleasant way to begin and end the day, with gratitude.
 And to anticipate tomorrow.
 Full of promise.
 Newly bright.

 10 Steps to Finding Your Happy Place (and Staying There) is a program to help us develop habits to grow a joyful spirit.
 Many of us sabotage our happiness by habits that we might not even be aware of.
 Identifying and changing these habits can build a reservoir of well-being to enhance our happy times and sustain us during challenging times.